mindkin/hourfleet/docs/youprovide.md

 ## Technical Setup

-Once you have created you RunTheRed account, Hourfleet requires that you provide the following information for your tenancy:
+Once you have created you RunTheRed account and confirmed that it's working using the RuntTheRed management tool, Hourfleet requires that you provide the following information for your tenancy:

 * GatewayKey
 * ShortCode